-Utilizing a surface water treatment facility, the City of Panora, Iowa treats challenging source water characteristics ever since their plant was constructed.
-Drawing from the Middle Raccoon River, they’ve most notably faced fluctuating water quality problems, elevated nitrate concentrations, and periodic taste and odor issues from organic material were problematic.
+Utilizing a surface water treatment facility, the City of Panora in central Iowa, has encountered challenging source water characteristics ever since their plant was constructed.
+Drawing from the Middle Raccoon River, they’ve most notably faced fluctuating water quality problems, elevated nitrate concentrations, and taste and odor issues from the presence of organic materials.

 Reverse Osmosis Water Treatment Process Addition

-A new diesel engine generator was also added to provide emergency power to the facility, and the plant’s gravity filter media was replaced with new media, including an activated carbon cap to control taste and odor.
-Upon completion of construction, we provided operational guidance and helped the city effectively incorporate the improvements into their existing process.
+Additionally, a new diesel engine generator was purchased to provide emergency power to the facility.
+The plant’s gravity filter media was also replaced with new media, including an activated carbon cap to control taste and odor.
+Upon completion of construction and system installation, we provided operational guidance and helped city staff incorporate the improvements into its existing process.

-The system is now capable of controlling chemical contaminants that present a threat to public health and produces a higher quality of water for the city.
-Cost-effective improvements to the existing water treatment facility were implemented to avoid increased costs associated with constructing an entirely new treatment plant.
+With these upgrades, the system can now control chemical contaminants that present a threat to public health and produces a higher quality of water for Panora residents.
+These cost-effective improvements to the existing water treatment facility avoided increased expenses associated with constructing an entirely new treatment plant.
 The upgraded facility is positioned to continue serving the community of Panora for years to come.